learning-zone/css-basics/README.md

 #### Q. What is the difference between class selectors and id selectors?
 An overall block is given to class selector while id selectors take only a single element differing from other element

-#### Q. When working on a large codebase CSS it can quickly become unwieldly and difficult to maintain.
-How do you approach this problem?
-How do you architect your CSS (and have you used BEM, OOCS or SMACSS)?

 #### Q. What is CSS BEM?